facebook/react/docs/cookbook/cb-07-children-prop-type tip.md

 permalink: children-prop-type-tip.html
 ---

-Usually, when manipulating a component's children through `this.props.children`, an array is expected.
-To save an extra array allocation, when `children` only contains one single component, it returns the component itself, without the array wrapper.
+Usually, a component's `this.props.children` is an array of components.
+To save an extra array allocation, it returns the component itself when there's only one.

-This means accessing, for example, `this.props.children.length` might be misleading since it could be the length property of a single string component.
+This means accessing, for example, `this.props.children.length` might be misleading, as it could either be the `length` property of the array of children, or that of a single string component.